grv87/gradle-prerequisites-plugin/README.md

 ## Definitions and the aim of this plugin

-Prerequisites are all external artifacts used by our project.
+Prerequisites are all external artifacts used by the project.

 Some artifacts should be preinstalled.
 For example, Gradle requires JRE to run under, and even Gradle Wrapper